Editor’s Note: This blog has been updated in 2022 to include current information.

 Take Amtrak to the New York State Fair

-Amtrak has continued its partnership with the New York State Fair to provide direct train service for customers traveling as a more convenient, cost-effective, family-friendly and comfortable way to travel to and from the Empire State’s largest annual event between Friday, Aug.
-20 and Monday, Sept.
-6.
+Amtrak has continued its partnership with the New York State Fair to provide direct train service for customers traveling as a more convenient, cost-effective, family-friendly and comfortable way to travel to and from the Empire State’s largest annual event between Wednesday, Aug.
+24 through Friday, Sept.
+5.

 Skip tolls, traffic and parking fees, and arrive steps from the fairgrounds via select Empire Service (Trains 281, 283 and 284) and Maple Leaf (Trains 63 and 64) trains, which will make daily stops at the State Fair (in between stops at Rochester and Syracuse stations), adjacent to the Fairgrounds.
 The Amtrak station code for the New York State Fair is NYF.